Updated · Dec 03, 2022

 Today miners acquire most of their bitcoins thanks to the block reward.
 Additionally, they earn a small fee by each bitcoin transaction.
 In the future, bitcoin trading and operations will pay the miners.

 *Interesting fact – Bitcoin’s creator, Satoshi Nakamoto, owns one million bitcoins, which were mined at the beginning of the mining process.
-Although no one knows who he is, this is an impressive amount, considering the current bitcoin value – $11,318.
-So the creator has the key (literally) to over $11.3 billion as of this date.
+Although no one knows who he is, this is an impressive amount, considering the current bitcoin value - about $34,000.
+So the creator has the key (literally) to over $34 billion as of this date.

 Bitcoin Transaction Security

-There are several vital elements which secure bitcoin operations.
+There are several vital elements that secure bitcoin operations.

 - Bitcoin transactions are irreversible.